modelics/strata/doc/source/basic_usage.rst

 Basic Usage
 ===========

-There are three basis phases: defining the layer stackup, initializing the MGF engine, and computing the MGF.
+Below is an overview of the three basic steps: defining the layer stackup, initializing the MGF engine, and computing the MGF.

 .. _stackupdef:

 Stackup Definition
 ------------------

-The geometric extents and material parameters of each layer are stored in and managed by objects of the class ``LayerManager``.
+The geometric extents and material parameters of each layer are stored in, and managed by, objects of the class ``LayerManager``.
-This object must be provided with stackup information, which can be done via a text file in the ``.yaml`` file format.
+This object is provided with stackup information through a layer definition text file in the ``.yaml`` format.
 The formatting of the layer definition file is discussed here: :ref:`egtech`.
 Once the layer definition file is created, the ``LayerManager`` object can be initialized as follows: